strimzi/strimzi-kafka-oauth/README.md

 Some authorization servers don't provide the `iss` claim.
 In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
 - `oauth.check.issuer` (e.g. "false")

-You can enforce audience check, which is an OAuth2 mechanism to limit access to tokens that are explicitly issued for use by your resource server.
+You can enforce audience checking, which is an OAuth2 mechanism to limit access to tokens that are explicitly issued for use by your resource server.
 The authorization server adds the allowed resource servers' `client IDs` into `aud` claim of such tokens.

-Set the following option to `true` to enforce audience check:
+Set the following option to `true` to enforce audience checking:
 - `oauth.check.audience` (e.g. "true")

 When audience checking is enabled the `oauth.client.id` has to be configured: